anliksim/bsc-deployer/README.md

-# legacyctl
+# deployer

-kubectl equivalent for legacy deployments
+deployer component with http endpoint for webhooks